 This plan must be developed between the teacher and the evaluator within thirty (30) days after the completion of a summative evaluation rating in which a tenured teacher is rated as Needs Improvement in any one or more domains, or on the overall final summative evaluation rating.
 The plan should address any or all domains and/or components rated as Needs Improvement or Unsatisfactory.
 Based upon feedback and data from any administrator, mentor, teaching colleagues, and your own need for professional growth, reflect on the areas targeted for improvement under the appropriate domain(s) and component(s).
 Refer to Appendix A and Appendix I as needed.
 Additional pages may be supplied as needed.

-School

-School Year
+Teacher School

-Date of Submission
+School Year Date of Submission

 Areas Targeted for Improvement

 Domain: Component:

 Domain: Component:

 Domain: Component:

-Strategies for Impro oving Areas Targeted
+Strategies for Improving Areas Targeted

 Time Line

-Strategy: Date of Completion:

-Strategy: Date of Completion:
+Time Line